A Survey of Protocol Fuzzing: Input Generator

 \section{Input Generator}

-In this section, we will introduce in detail how the existing works improve the input generator to solving the unique challenges in protocol fuzzing.
-As shown in Table~\ref{table-inputgen}, we summarize the techniques used by existing works in designing the three key phases in input generator.
+In this section, we will introduce in detail how the existing work improves the input generator to solve the unique challenges in protocol fuzzing.
+As shown in Table~\ref{table-inputgen}, we summarize the techniques used in existing work in designing the three key phases in input generator.
 The covered works are selected from our paper set as long as their main techniques are directly related to the input generator.
-Besides the statistics of the mentioned three phases for these works, the table also lists their feedback information.
+In addition to the statistics of the mentioned three phases for these works, the table also lists their feedback information.
 According to Fig. \ref{fig.workflow}, the feedback information can be provided by the executor or the bug collector.
-We only discuss how feedback information is used in input generator but leave the feedback collection related details for Section~\ref{subsec:extraction}.
+We only discuss how the feedback information is used in input generator but leave the details related to the feedback collection for Section~\ref{subsec:extraction}.

 \parbox{\textwidth}{